 - Audiobooks: Students with identified “text-based” disabilities can access free audiobooks through BookShare.org.
 The site includes text books as well as fiction and non-fiction found on many course syllabi.
 All students can access audiobooks through their local library.

 - Apps: Many free and low-cost apps for smart phones can support struggling readers.
-Understood.org has a great list of assistive technology to help you find the right fit.
+Understood.org has a cute video explaining recommended reading apps from Common Sense Media.

 - The Don’t Give Up Kid by Jeanne Gehret: In this story, Alex is inventing a cookie snatcher, but his lack of reading skills and impatience means that he needs extra help.
 There are new discussion starters for parents and professionals, and positive solutions are presented to help build a positive image for the learning-disabled child.